ePages-de/epages-devportal/_posts/2019/2019-07-24-how-to-transpile-node-modules-with-babel-and-webpack-in-a-monorepo.md

 ...
 ```

-One of the reasons `are-you-es5` is so useful is that it has a `--regex`(`-r`) flag which generates the regular expression needed to _exclude everything in the `node_modules` directory except the untranspiled modules_.
+One of the reasons `are-you-es5` is so useful is, that it has a `--regex`(`-r`) flag which generates the regular expression needed to _exclude everything in the `node_modules` directory except the untranspiled modules_.
 The postinstall script leverages this feature by writing the regex to the `non_ES5_node_modules` file anytime `yarn` or `npm install` is run.

 Finally, redefine the exclusion regex in your `webpack.config.js` or `babel.config.js` like this,